webertr/fuzeDataAnalysis/README.md

-This code is a framework written in C to analysis MDSplus data from the fuze experiment.
+## FuZE Data Analysis

+# Introduction

+These are some C functions that I use to analysis data on the FuZE experiment.
+That includes holography analysis, MDSplus database access, and some simply physics simulations.